Looking for a quick and easy way of making coffee? Then you should definitely consider French press and drip coffee.

 - 4Add a small amount of water on top of the grounds.
 The key here is small; this will result in a more flavorful brew, which is essential for espresso.

 - 5After a few minutes, add the rest of your water and stir.
-Allow the mixture to brew, and when you’re ready (3-4 minutes), press down on the plunger.
+Allow the mixture to brew, and when you’re ready (3-4 minutes brew time is plenty), press down on the plunger.

 The steps for making espresso in a drip coffee maker are just as simple:

-- 1Using finely ground espresso coffee grounds, add the grounds to the drip machine's filter.
+- 1Using finely ground espresso coffee grounds, add the grounds to the drip coffee maker's filter.

 - 2Tamp down gently with a spoon to help create pressure in the brewing process.

-- 3Add water to the machine’s water chamber.
+- 3Add water to the drip machine water reservoir.

-- 4Turn the machine on, wait for the brew to complete, and enjoy!
+- 4Turn the machine on, wait for the drip coffee maker to finish brewing coffee, and enjoy your espresso coffee!

 Which has more caffeine, French press or drip?